A0005/IT-Support-Labs/Creating a help desk admin account and user accounts.md

 <img width="900" alt="30" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/8fcd6cec-46d2-43c9-8d4f-dc8e5b07ddd4">
 <br />

 31 - The use of this script is useful.
-It will make it easier for you to enter multiple users. <br/>
+It will make it easier for you to add multiple users. <br/>
 <img width="900" alt="31" src="https://github.com/A0005/IT-Support-Labs/assets/103763124/42c6452a-f6b3-4840-8769-0f446f33d4bc">
 <br />